PatAleJr/LanguageGuesserApp/README.md

 To generate a file, go to Program.cs in LanguageApp.
 Add your online resources to the resources array (more info is commented in the code) and call the function addDataToDocument() in Main().

-LanguageAppML.Model is the AI I trained using data I generated.
+LanguageAppML.Model is the AI I trained using data I generated. languages.TSV is the file I used to train it.

 The Windows form passes the input text into the model and the model sends back the language so the windows form can display it.